 A dive knife comes handy when you get tangled on debris or if a marine animal gets trapped.
 Some countries even require dive knives for certain diving levels as safety gear.
 Unlike kitchen or survival knives, those made for underwater should be durable, long-lasting, and sharp enough to cut easily despite the current.
-In this post, we will help you find the best titanium dive knife that you can add on your toolkit.
+In this post, we will help you find the best titanium dive knife that you can add to your toolkit.

-Steel knives come with a series number, which can range from 300 to 400.
+Stainless steel blade comes with a series number, which can range from 300 to 400.
 The lower the number is, the slower it would be to rust.

 On the other hand, titanium doesn’t rust at all.
 It doesn’t have carbon so it’s not prone to oxidation.
 This material is also tougher than steel and can hold its edge for long.
 It’s also hard to break and can withstand the pressure and harsh elements of the underwater.